anon-blue/anon.blue/README.txt

 u are not a stranger, you are my FUCKING lover!!!!!!!!!!!!!!!!!
 Nous sommes des non stoppers.
 Really, a stranger?
                                                                      You mahe ma
-ke all of this real, all of our imagination
-          i'm a stranger on my own internet
+ke all of this real, all of our imagination is getting real, you are like a magi cian!     i'm a stranger on my own internet

-                                                    ====0😀000
+                                                         😀000
  fsdgfdgfdsgfds      hgfdhgretrehfdhgfddgfh
                                                    gsdfewrewrwrewrewrwrewwrrwerw
 q ee